 College is an exciting time for most, because it is the start of a new milestone for millions of recent high school graduates and returning students.
 College is a time where people get to experience new things, new people, new experiences and new environments!

 While all of this sounds like fun and games, let’s not forget about the importance of staying safe in and out of the classroom and on and off campus.
 Personal safety and security on campus have been significant concerns for both students and parents across the country, regardless of which college you attend.

-This guide is designed to educate both students and parents with important information, current statistics, and useful guidance on the subject of college campus safety and sexual assault awareness.
+Here at CollegeStats.org, we wbuilt this guide to educate both students and parents with important information, current statistics, and useful guidance on the subject of college campus safety and sexual assault awareness.
 By being aware of your surroundings and knowing how to react in a dangerous situation, you will be one step ahead when staying safe.

 The first step toward college campus safety is being fully informed on the subject of sexual assault and what it means.
 The formal definition of Sexual Assault: Sexual assault is any involuntary sexual act in which a person is coerced or physically forced to engage against their will, or any non-consensual sexual touching of a person.
 Sexual assault is a form of sexual violence, and it includes rape, groping, forced kissing, child sexual abuse, or the torture of the person in a sexual manner.

 Simply put: “An incident that involves sexual contact that is forced on somebody”.
 For example: “Sexual activity” could be anything from kissing, groping, oral and vaginal rape, and exhibitionism.
 Victims may be forced into sexual acts through verbal or nonverbal threats, through the use of alcoholic beverages, drugs or even physical violence.